Complete heteroclinic networks derived from graphs consisting of two cycles: Introduction

 Since we go back and forth between looking at digraphs and the corresponding heteroclinic networks generated by the simplex method we use the figures in this paper both as representing graphs and networks.
 When thinking about graphs, we talk about vertices and edges, whereas for networks we use equilibria and connections, respectively.

 In this paper we are concerned with adding edges/connections to obtain complete realisations for a particular class of digraphs $G$, namely those which are the connected union of two cycles $C_1$ and $C_2$.
 For such a graph $G$, the two cycles must have at least one common vertex.
 They may or may not have one or more common edges.
-If they share more than one edge, then all such edges must occur consecutively without interruption by edges that belong to only one cycle, because otherwise there would be more than two cycles.
-See Figure~\ref{fig:donut-simple}.
+If they share more than one edge, then all such edges must occur consecutively without interruption by edges that belong to only one cycle, because otherwise there would be more than two cycles, see Figure~\ref{fig:donut-simple}.
+A list of examples from the literature for networks that are the union of two cycles is provided in Appendix~\ref{app:list}.

-We provide full answers to questions (Q1) and (Q2) for this class of networks.
-We note that the answer to (Q1) is not always affirmative for networks with more than two cycles as shown in section~\ref{sec:further}.
+We provide full answers to questions (Q1) and (Q2) for this class of digraphs/networks.
+Moreover, we note that the answer to (Q1) is not always affirmative for digraphs with more than two cycles as shown in section~\ref{sec:further}.

 As explained above we use the simplex method to create the desired heteroclinic networks from such graphs.
 In particular, for the resulting systems all coordinate axes are dynamically invariant, the equilibria lie on coordinate axes and the coordinate planes contain heteroclinic trajectories.